On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Validation

 \subsection{Detection of Known Events}

-Having calculated anomalous statistics over the historical Tor data set, we now aim to validate our approach by comparing detected anomalies against countries and periods in which internet restrictions are known to have been applied, or in which significant events were occurring that may have influenced usage of circumvention tools.
+Having calculated anomalous statistics over a synthetic data set, we now aim to validate our approach by comparing anomalies detected in real data against countries and periods in which internet restrictions are known to have been applied, or in which significant events were occurring that may have influenced usage of circumvention tools.

-As noted above, there is a significant lack of ground truth against which to verify our approach.
-However, it is desirable to validate against an known filtering events whenever possible.
-To avoid arbitrary selection of favourable cases, however, we restrict our analysis to an externally generated list of reported events.

 For this purpose we use \cite{tor-timeline}, a list of reported and verified filtering events against the Tor network dating from 2008 to 2015.
-This list includes a brief description of each reported event, the dates when the event was first reported, and how the method was resolved.
+This list includes a brief description of each reported event, the dates when the event was first reported, and how the blocking was resolved.

+The list of events used in this evaluation\cite{tor-timeline} was compiled through bug reports, talks, examination of blog postings, and the use of machine learning on blog postings to identify reports of censorship automatically.
+As such, the exact timing of the events is somewhat fuzzy; a blocking event against Tor could have occurred some time before bug reports and blog postings were filed.

-This list is sadly brief, reflecting the lack of data available concerning this topic.
-As mentioned above, one goal of the technique presented here is to provide a baseline of reliable indicators to allow for anomalies to be identified and investigated more thoroughly.
+In addition, \cite{tor-timeline} is unfortunately brief, reflecting a significant lack of data available concerning this topic.
+As discussed, a motivation for this work is to provide a baseline of reliable indicators to allow for potentially censorship-related anomalies to be identified and investigated more thoroughly.

-The Tor Project's metrics data does not cover the full range of events listed in \cite{tor-timeline}.
+The Tor Project's metrics data does not cover the full time range of the events listed in \cite{tor-timeline}.
 For those events that do fall within the available data, we analyse here whether these would be detected by our approach.

-We consider to have successfully detected a reported anomaly if it is flagged coinciding with the reporting time period.
-It could be argued that this range should be extended, as a reported anomaly is likely to have started before the report, however we restrict ourselves to this narrow criterion.

-As shown in Figure~\ref{reported-events}, there are only eight reported events that coincide with the published data.
-Of these, our tool successfully detected five events, and was unsuccesful in detecting a sixth.

-For the remaining two events, blocking was carried out against a Tor's bridge nodes, which are aimed at users who cannot access the normal Tor relays.
-Data relating to these events falls into a separate dataset not analysed in our results.
-Bridge node data is noticeably more sparse, due to the much smaller number of users, with only 40 countries in the dataset meeting our usual minimal criteria for numbers of users in a country.
-We therefore fail to detect anomalous usage in these periods, suggesting that interference with bridge nodes did not significantly affect typical Tor usage at the time.